Combine Two Photos & Merge Images Online

 Download your combined image as a high-quality PNG or JPG file.

-You'd think combining a few photos into one image would be simple.
+You'd think combining two photos into one image would be simple.
 But if you've ever tried it in Photoshop, you know it's anything but.

-At its core, merging images just means sticking two or more photos onto a single canvas.
+At its core, combining images just means sticking two or more photos onto a single canvas.
 Side by side, stacked vertically, arranged in a grid -- pick your layout.
-People call it combining, stitching, concatenating, whatever.
+People call it combining, merging, stitching, concatenating, whatever.
 The point is you end up with one file instead of five.

 The old-school way?
 Open Photoshop, create a blank canvas, guess the dimensions, drag each image in, nudge everything into alignment pixel by pixel, flatten, export.
 It works, but it's slow and honestly overkill for something this straightforward.
 That's why browser-based tools like this exist -- drop your images in, pick a layout, download.
 Done in seconds, no software install needed.